Small-lift launch vehicle

 A small-lift launch vehicle is a rocket orbital launch vehicle that is capable of lifting 2000 kg or less (by NASA classification) or under 5000 kg (by Roscosmos classification) of payload into low Earth orbit (LEO).
+Small launch vehicles can meet the requirements of some spacecraft and can be less expensive than a larger launch vehicle would be.
 The next larger category is medium-lift launch vehicles.